zero3growlithe/omnisharp-sublime/README.md

 }
 ```

+Note: Selecting project folder other than the one containing the *.sln files and explicitly setting the "solution_file" path to your *.sln file will cause OmniSharpServer to crash.

 Once the `YOURPROJECT.sublime-project` is set up and saved, follow the below:

 1. Close Sublime (YMMV but this seems to be the best way to open the `YOURPROJECTNAME.sublime-project`)